 Pursuant to the enacted changes in the Indian Income Tax Laws effective April 1, 2007, a Minimum Alternate Tax (MAT) has been extended to income in respect of which a deduction may be claimed under sections 10A and 10AA of the Income Tax Act.
 Consequent to the enacted change Infosys BPO has calculated its tax liability for current domestic taxes after considering MAT.
 The excess tax paid under MAT provisions being over and above regular tax liability can be carried forward and set off against future tax liabilities computed under regular tax provisions.
-Infosys BPO was required to pay MAT, and, accordingly, a deferred income tax asset of ₹45 crore and ₹55 crore has been recognized on the balance sheet as of June 30, 2012 and March 31, 2012, respectively, which can be carried forward for a period of ten years from the year of recognition.
+Infosys BPO was required to pay MAT, and, accordingly, a deferred income tax asset of ₹39 crore and ₹55 crore has been recognized on the balance sheet as of December 31, 2012 and March 31, 2012, respectively, which can be carried forward for a period of ten years from the year of recognition.

-The company has received demands from the Indian Income tax authorities for payment of additional tax of ₹1,088 crore, including interest of ₹313 crore upon completion of their tax review for fiscal 2005, fiscal 2006, fiscal 2007 and fiscal 2008.
-These income tax demands are mainly on account of disallowance of a portion of the deduction claimed by the company under Section 10A of the income tax Act.
+The company has received demands from the Indian Income tax authorities for payment of additional tax of ₹1,114 crore, including interest of ₹337 crore upon completion of their tax review for fiscal 2005, fiscal 2006, fiscal 2007 and fiscal 2008.
+Claims also include demand of service tax on certain services availed during fiscal 2006 to fiscal 2010 amounting to ₹191 crore.
+The income tax demands are mainly on account of disallowance of a portion of the deduction claimed by the company under Section 10A of the income tax Act.
 The deductible amount is determined by the ratio of export turnover to total turnover.
 The disallowance arose from certain expenses incurred in foreign currency being reduced from export turnover but not reduced from total turnover.
 The tax demand for fiscal 2007 and fiscal 2008 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units.
 The matter for fiscal 2005, fiscal 2006, fiscal 2007 and fiscal 2008 are pending before the Commissioner of Income tax (Appeals) Bangalore.
 The company is contesting the demand and the management including its tax advisors believes that its position will likely be upheld in the appellate process.
 The management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the Company's financial position and results of operations.